ideal-lab5/pallets/pallets/drand/README.md

 ### For Smart Contracts

 Add a [chain extension](https://use.ink/macros-attributes/chain-extension/) to your runtime to expose the drand pallet's randomness.
-An example can be found in the template [here](https://github.com/ideal-lab5/idn-sdk/blob/a8c71dfb9bcd198cfac1071eb37328676ac4f959/pallets/drand/substrate-node-template/runtime/src/lib.rs#L851). and then follow the guide [here](https://github.com/ideal-lab5/contracts).
+An example can be found in [here](https://github.com/ideal-lab5/idn-sdk/blob/main/pallets/drand/examples/solochain) and then follow the guide [here](https://github.com/ideal-lab5/contracts).
 The [template contract](https://github.com/ideal-lab5/contracts/tree/main/template) provides a minimal working example.

 ## Building